mobilecoinfoundation/attestation/verifier/data/tests/README.md

   root CA which was in an actual hardware quote.
 * `processor_ca.pem` - Processor CA in a certificate chain.
 This is a copy of an Intel intermediate CA which was in an actual hardware quote.
-There are two types of certificate chains "processor" and "platform".
+There are two types of certificate chains: "processor" and "platform".
 "Platform" isn't currently used by Intel.
 * `leaf_cert.pem` - Leaf of a certificate chain.
 This is a copy of an Intel leaf certificate which was in an actual hardware quote.